duereg/manager-readme/README.md

  - Lay the foundation for your success and autonomy
  - Give you opportunities to grow your career
  - Accept and act on feedback given
- - Be a shit umbrella for you
+ - Be a problem umbrella for you
    - Everything you do right is your accomplishment
    - Everything you do wrong is my responsibility